YunoHost/doc/email.md

 * [RoundCube](/apps): a webmail

 ###Heavy email client
-You can acces to your emails throud an heavy email client such as Mozilla Thunderbird or Évolution.
+You can acces to your emails thanks to an heavy email client such as Mozilla Thunderbird or Évolution.

 You will need your email adress and your password.